stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 main = hspec spec
 ```

-Finally we create our `Spec` object with the first spec.
+Finally, we create our `Spec` object with the first spec.
 We need to
 ensure `toDigits` behaves as expected:

 ```haskell